Xbox Game Pass might be what finally lures me from iPhone to Android

 Apple and Microsoft

 Despite the fact that there's been a test version of Xbox game streaming, previously referred to as xCloud, on iOS for the last 10 months, there's been no official word from Apple when a full version will be released.
-In a statement earlier this month, Microsoft said that, "Apple stands alone as the only general purpose platform to deny consumers from cloud gaming and game subscription services like Xbox Game Pass."
+Microsoft said in a statement earlier this month, "Apple stands alone as the only general purpose platform to deny consumers from cloud gaming and game subscription services like Xbox Game Pass."
 And things aren't looking especially good when Microsoft added the fact that the company does "not have a path to bring our vision of cloud gaming with Xbox Game Pass Ultimate to gamers on iOS via the Apple App Store."

 I'm not sure why Apple is taking this particular stance and honestly I don't really care.
-But its decision is the reason why I can't stream Xbox games on my iPhone and the company is actually forcing me to consider switching my phone to achieve this.
+Its decision is the reason why I can't stream Xbox games on my iPhone, and the company is actually forcing me to consider switching my phone to achieve this.

 iPhone or Android?

-So now I am in this pickle.
+So now I'm in this pickle.
 Do I buy a cheap Android phone like the Pixel 4A and keep my iPhone?
-Or should I fully dive into #TeamAndroid altogether and get something premium like an S20 Ultra?
+Or should I fully dive into #TeamAndroid altogether and get something premium like a Note 20 Ultra?

-Thanks to my job at CNET, I do happen to have a company-owned Galaxy S20 Plus on hand that I use for reference.
-Again, I don't own it, but it will allow me to try the Game Pass Beta to see if it works for me before I upend my entire phone life.
-It's not a permanent solution for sure, and I know other iPhone users in the same situation as me aren't so fortunate to have a spare Android in the house.
-And while I was really looking forward to streaming Xbox games on my phone, as well as buying the iPhone 12, the prospect of having to switch OSes definitely took the air out of the former.
+Thanks to my job at CNET, I happen to have a company-owned Galaxy S20 Plus on hand that I can use for reference.
+I don't own it, but it will allow me to try the Game Pass Beta to see if it works for me before I upend my entire phone life.
+It's not a permanent solution for sure, and I know other iPhone users in the same situation as me aren't fortunate enough to have a spare Android in the house.
+And since I was looking forward to streaming Xbox games on my phone, as well as buying the iPhone 12, the prospect of having to switch OSes definitely dampened my enthusiasm.

-So what do you think?
+What do you think?
 Let me know if I should make the jump or hold onto my iPhone a little longer.
 For anyone who recently switched ecosystems, was it as daunting as I think it will be?
-What other Android features other than Game Pass should I be looking forward to that will make switching worth it?
+What Android features other than Game Pass will make the switch worth it?
 Sound off on the comments below and in the meantime, let's hope Apple and Microsoft work this out soon.

 Discuss: Xbox Game Pass might be what finally lures me from iPhone to Android